concentricsky/django-client-admin/README.md

 - Provides a new style for the Django Admin interface.

-- Provides a dashboard with draggable widgets
+- Provides a dashboard with draggable widgets.

-- Creates a menu persistent on all admin pages
+- Creates a menu persistent on all admin pages.

-- Provides a system of admin bookmarks that allow users to quickly star favorite pages and have them available from the menu
+- Provides a system of admin bookmarks that allow users to quickly star favorite pages and have them available from the menu.

-- Provides a ModelAdmin class to inherit from that improves default widgets and settings
+- Provides a ClientModelAdmin class to inherit from that improves default widgets and settings.

-- Provides nested inline formsets for ModelAdmin classes

 - Provides an additional inline type, Grouped, that acts much like a Stacked inline but floats each field group instead of clearing them.

+- Allows admin templates to extend Jinja2 templates.
+Assuming certain blocks are present in your template, this means the admin interface could inherit a header and footer from the front-end templates.

-## Additional features:
+## Additional features provided by the ClientModelAdmin:

-- Creates a sitemap module for the dashboard.
+- Provides nested inline formsets for ModelAdmin classes.

+- Adds an advanced search form to change list views.

 - Provides an improved generic-foreignkey widget.

 - Provides an improved Raw ID foreignkey widget that displays unicode instead of the object's pk.

-- Allows admin templates to extend Jinja2 templates.
-Assuming certain blocks are present in your template, this means the admin interface could inherit a header and footer from the front-end templates.

 - Includes revision history and deleted object recovery via django-reversion